FlowFuse/website/src/handbook/customer/marketing/social-media.md

     - Clone them to be able to create a new post adressed to all social channels at once.
     - The draft includes the type of content to be shared on the given date and time, and structure recomendations for the description.
     - When posting content on Facebook, always share to the relevant groups too.
-    - We'll add a placeholder for youtube, but this needs to be shared from the Youtube platform and not HubSpot.
+    - We'll add a placeholder for Youtube, but this needs to be shared from the Youtube platform and not HubSpot.
 - **Posting hours:** USA Easter Time break and before work hours, trying to coincide with Germany lunch and after work hours.
     - USA before work (6:00 am EDT - 12 pm CEST).
     - USA lunch hours (11:30 am EDT -  5:30 pm CEST).